rkishony/data-to-paper-supplementary/README.md

 data-science research, starting from raw data and concluding with comprehensive, reproducible, and correct scientific papers. **data-to-paper software** can be found [here](https://github.com/Technion-Kishony-lab/data-to-paper).

+For the V0 version of the supplementary material [click here](https://github.com/rkishony/data-to-paper-supplementary/tree/3704b0508192ff1f68b33be2ef282249f10f1254).

 In 4 case studies, we showed that data-to-paper can perform full run cycles, from data alone to complete research papers, across different datasets and fields: